oven-sh/bun/README.md

 Highlights:

-- Automatic package installs
-- Offline-first
+- Automatic package installs, there is no need to run `npm install` or `bun install` before running a project.
+- Save disk space & time by not copying/linking dependencies into `node_modules`.
+Instead, Bun uses a shared global cache to store & load dependencies from a single location on disk.
 - `package.json` is optional
 - Compatible with npm packages
-- Save disk space & time by not copying/linking dependencies into `node_modules`.
-Instead, Bun uses a shared global cache to store & load dependencies in a single location.
-- Security: no postinstall scripts are run.
-No malicious code can be run when installing dependencies
+- Security: dependencies can't run postinstall scripts.
+No malicious code can be run when installing dependencies.
 - One name@version of a dependency is used instead of multiple copies.
 Bun still supports different versions of the same package.
 Since `node_modules` relies on directory structure to resolve dependencies, projects often end up with the same name@version of a dependency installed multiple times in one `node_modules` folder.
 This is not a problem with Bun's module resolution algorithm because it uses a single flat global cache for all dependencies on your computer.

 For ecosystem compatibility, when the `node_modules` folder is present, it will be used to resolve modules like in node and Bun-specific features like automatic package installs are disabled.

 When the `node_modules` folder is _not_ present, that's when it gets more interesting.

 Bun lazily loads a lockfile for the project.
-It checks the following files:
+It checks for `bun.lockb` in the project root.

-- `./my-entry-point-name.lockb` (script-specific lockfile, `bun run foo.js` => `foo.lockb`)
-- `./bun.lockb` (project-specific lockfile)

 If the lockfile is present, the lockfile will be used to resolve modules first.
 If the lockfile is not present, the lockfile will be lazily generated.